-BaseVariable.antidiag - Return the antidiagonal of a square variable matrix.

-BaseVariable.asExpr - Create an expression corresponding to the variable object.
+BaseVariable. antidiag - Return the antidiagonal of a square variable matrix.
+BaseVariable. asExpr - Create an expression corresponding to the variable object.
+BaseVariable. diag - Return the diagonal of a square variable matrix.
 BaseVariable. dual - Get the dual solution value of the variable.

-${\it BaseVariable.eval}$ - Evaluate the expression and push the result onto the work stack.

-${\it BaseVariable.fromTril}$ - Convert from a trilinear representation into a square variable.

-${\it BaseVariable.getModel} \ - \ {\rm Get \ the} \ {\it Model} \ {\rm object \ that \ the \ variable \ belongs \ to}.$

-BaseVariable.getND - Get the number of dimensions in the variable shape.

-BaseVariable.getSize - Get the total number of elements in the variable.
+BaseVariable. eval - Evaluate the expression and push the result onto the work stack.
+BaseVariable. fromTril - Convert from a trilinear representation into a square variable.
+BaseVariable. getDim - Return the d'th dimension in the expression.
+BaseVariable. getModel - Get the Model object that the variable belongs to.
+BaseVariable. getND - Get the number of dimensions in the variable shape.
+BaseVariable. getShape - Get the total number of elements in the variable.